Asone/ngeth/docs/provider/eth.md

 ### getTransaction(hash)

-get the informations about the transaction relative to its hash.
+get the informations about the transaction according to its hash.

 Returns an `Observable`

 ### getTransactionReceipt(hash)

-get the receipt of a transaction by its hash.
-It is not avalaible for pending transactions.
+get the receipt of a transaction according to its hash.
+This receipt is not avalaible for pending transactions.

 Returns an `Observable`

 ## Subscriptions

+Specific to websockets

 ### onNewBlock()